 We lobby governments and other bodies across the UK to develop, influence and implement policy that improves the quality of patient care.

-Through our campaigns, we encourage health care officials and elected representatives to recognise the importance of nurses, health care assistants and nursing students to outcomes for patients.
+Through our campaigns, we encourage health care officials and elected representatives to recognise the importance of nurses, health care assistants and nursing students in improving outcomes for patients.